qooxdoo/qooxdoo/docs/core/advanced_properties.md

-# Properties in more detail
+# Advanced features of properties

 > :memo: Please take a look at `property_features` first to get a compact overview of
 > the available features.